axelvanherle/IR-Communication-ES2/README.md

 ## Directory structure and what they are
 This project is organized into several subdirectories.
 Here is a brief overview of each directory:
 - `/altium`: This directory contains the schematic design and PCB design.
-All made in altium.
+All made in Altium Designer.
-- `/arduino`: This directory contains the source code wich will be used on the arduinos.
+- `/arduino`: This directory contains the source code wich will be used on the Arduinos.
-- `/multisim`: This directory contains the schematics made in multisim to test our circuits
+- `/multisim`: This directory contains the schematics made in NI Multisim to test our circuits.

 ## Documentation